 - Required length of the program (2 years for MDPP versus 1 year for the National DPP lifestyle change program)

-CMS has provided an interactive map showing MDPP Suppliers in the United States.
-Use the map to help find MPDD Suppliers in your area.
+CMS has provided an interactive map showing MDPP suppliers in the United States.
+Use the map to help find MDPP suppliers in your area.

 A list of frequently asked questions about the MDPP and answers from CMS can be found here.